One of the easiest and most common ways to make money blogging is through affiliate marketing. What is affiliate marketing? Let me explain…

 Here are some affiliate networks I am a part of, along with a sampling of the types of products, services or campaigns they offer:

-A large network offering such things like Genesis Theme for WordPress (my favorite!! and if you use Genesis, you might as well make that link in your footer an affiliate link, right?) and Tiny Prints (as mentioned above.)
+A large network offering such things like Genesis Theme for WordPress (my favorite!! and if you use Genesis, you might as well make that link in your footer an affiliate link, right?).

 Sign up for ShareASale here.

-Another network similar to Logical Media (good for families) offering many of the same things like Vista Print (free business card, address labels, etc.).
+Another network similar to Logical Media (good for families) offering many of the same things.

 Sign up with Escalate Network here.